nickbabcock/collectd-rust-plugin/README.md

 - A collectd version is required.
 You can specify environment variable `COLLECTD_VERSION` as `5.4`, `5.5`, or `5.7`, or rely on `collectd-rust-plugin` auto detecting the version by executing `collectd -h`.
 - The bindgen feature is optional (it will re-compute the Rust bindings from C code, which shouldn't be necessary).
 Make sure you have an appropriate version of clang installed and `collectd-dev`
-- Collectd expects plugins to not be prefixed with `lib`, so `cp target/debug/libmyplugin.so /usr/lib/collectd/myplugin.so`
+- collectd expects plugins to not be prefixed with `lib`, so `cp target/debug/libmyplugin.so /usr/lib/collectd/myplugin.so`
 - Add `LoadPlugin myplugin` to collectd.conf

 ## Plugin Configuration

-The load plugin in [examples/load](https://github.com/nickbabcock/collectd-rust-plugin/tree/master/examples/load.rs) demonstrates how to expose configuration values to Collectd.
+The load plugin in [examples/load](https://github.com/nickbabcock/collectd-rust-plugin/tree/master/examples/load.rs) demonstrates how to expose configuration values to collectd.

 ```xml
 # In this example configuration we provide short and long term load and leave